Dimension identities, almost self-conjugate partitions, and BGG complexes for Hermitian symmetric pairs: Diagrams of Hermitian type

-In the case above, the row lengths from top to bottom are $(-1,-1,-2,-3,-3;5,3,2)$.
-Note that we have written the semicolon after the first $q$ coordinates (i.e., the row lengths of the reflected diagram), but ultimately, in light of Theorem~\ref{thm:w-dot-la}, we will work with the dual tuple $(-2,-3,-5;3,3,2,1,1)$, where as usual the semicolon is written after the first $p$ coordinates.
+where we have written the semicolon after the first $q$ coordinates (i.e., the row lengths of the reflected diagram); ultimately, in light of Theorem~\ref{thm:w-dot-la}, we will work with the ``dual'' tuple

+where as usual the semicolon is written after the first $p$ coordinates.
 In general for Type I, if $[\Phi_w] = \pi \in \Par(p \times q)$, then we have the following description of $\st{w}$ as a $(q+p)$-tuple of its row lengths:

-In Type II (resp., Type III), the shaded diagram $[\Phi_w] = (5,3,2)$ is stacked horizontally (resp., vertically) with its conjugate:

-If we modify the Frobenius notation for Types II and III to write $[\Phi_w] = (\al|0)$, where the ``0'' records the fact that all leg lengths in a shifted diagram are zero, then we can describe the stacking construction in terms of ASC partitions:
+In Types II and III, if we modify the Frobenius notation to write $[\Phi_w] = (\al|0)$, where the ``0'' records the fact that all leg lengths in a shifted Young diagram are zero, then we can describe the stacking construction in terms of ASC partitions:

 In the same way that we constructed the unfilled diagram $\st{w}$ from $[\Phi_w]$, we can construct a filled diagram $\stla{w}$ from $[\Phi_w]_\la$.
 Specifically, the shape of $\stla{w}$ is given by $\st{w}$, while the filling is induced by the filling of $[\Phi_w]_\la$.
 In Type I, we fill the reflection of $[\Phi_w]_\la$ with the negatives of the original entries, which we denote by a bar (e.g., $\neg{3} = -3$).
 Given a filled diagram $D$, we write $\rows D$ (resp. $\cols D$) to denote the tuple whose $i$th coordinate is the sum of the entries in the $i$th row (resp., column) of $D$, counting from top to bottom (resp., left to right).
 We then observe the following: